carissalow/rapids/docs/features/extracted.rst

 Name	                   Description
 =======================    ===================
 day_segment                The particular ``day_segments`` that will be analyzed.
-The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` metrics                    The different measures that can be retrieved from the dataset.
+The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` features                    The different measures that can be retrieved from the dataset.
 See :ref:`Available Fitbit: Steps Metrics <fitbit-steps-available-metrics>` Table below threshold_active_bout      The maximum number of steps per minute necessary for a bout to be ``sedentary``.
 That is, if the step count per minute is greater than this value the bout has a status of ``active``.
 =======================    ===================

-.. _fitbit-steps-available-metrics:
+.. _fitbit-steps-available-features:

-**Available Fitbit: Steps Metrics**
+**Available Fitbit: Steps Features**

-The following table shows a list of the available metrics for the Fitbit: Steps dataset.
+The following table shows a list of the available features for the Fitbit: Steps dataset.

 =========================   =========     =============
 Name                        Units         Description